-- o In the center of the mat, meet with the team captains. - o Remind them they are to assist the coach with sportsmanship from the team bench. - The proper procedure is to ask a visiting captain to call the color of the disc (NFHS 1978-79 "call the coin"). - Winner of the disc toss has choice of even or odd matches, with the first match determined by the random draw.
+- In the center of the mat, meet with the team captains. - Remind them they are to assist the coach with sportsmanship from the team bench.
+Emphasize that the team looks up to the captains for leadership. - The proper procedure is to ask a visiting captain to call the color of the disc (NFHS 1978-79 "call the coin"). - Winner of the disc toss has choice of selecting even or odd matches, with the first match determined by the random draw (the first weight class is always an odd match).
 Always allow the disc to hit the wrestling mat. - Wish the captains Good Luck and start the match.